 Genesis 11:27-32 prefaces the above verse with an account of Terah, Abram’s father.
 Terah and his entire family lived in Ur of the Chaldees.
 In obedience to God, Terah was in the process of relocating his family, Abram included, from Ur to the land of Canaan.
 En route to Canaan, Terah crossed the city of Haran and decided to settle his family there.
 Very little has been discovered by archeologists about the ancient city of Haran during the patriarchal era.
-What they are certain of is that these people worshipped the moon (1).
+What they are certain of is that these people worshiped many idols.
 Terah died and was buried in Haran and his mission to relocate his family to Canaan was never realised.

 Genesis 12 picks up where Genesis 11 leaves off.
 God now asks Abram to complete the mission assigned to Terah and move his family to Canaan.
 Abram complies with God and ‘departed as the Lord instructed’.

 When we are born again, we become children of God, period.
 Our maturity level on the other hand, is entirely up to us.
-We can live our lives as immature young children or as responsible mature adults.
-It takes responsible mature adults to complete our mission on this earth.
+We can live our lives as immature children doing whatever we please and never realizing our destiny.
+Or, we can be responsible adults and an asset to the Kingdom of God.
+It takes full grown men and women to complete God's mission on this earth.
 The choice belongs to us.